 Fix 1.
 Update the Windows OS

-Microsoft has been rolling several hotfix updates that you need to install on your computer to fix any kind of technical snags you have been facing on Windows 11.
+Microsoft has been rolling out several hotfix updates that you need to install on your computer to fix any kind of technical snags you have been facing on Windows 11.

 - Press Windows + I to open the system settings page.